 1. Pneumatic Impact Wrench

 Air Impact Wrenches are typically powered by compressed air.
 They are more of the old school impact guns.
-Pneumatic impact wrenches run on compressed air, so they require an air compressor to aid as its source of power.
+Air impact wrenches run on compressed air, so they require an air compressor to aid as its source of power.

 Pneumatic wrenches can be used constantly since they do not require electric power sources.
 All you need is a supply of compressed air, which in fact, is not too challenging to avail.
 And as these are stereo-typically smaller than electric impact wrenches, you have the ease to work in condensed spaces or restricted areas.